-Danske Bank hires finance chief from Commerzbank in shake-up
+Danske Bank poaches Commerzbank finance chief in post-scandal shake-up

-COPENHAGEN (Reuters) - Danske Bank (DANSKE.CO) named Stephan Engels from Commerzbank (CBKG.DE) as its finance chief on Thursday, the latest step by the Danish lender’s new boss to restore trust after its involvement in a damaging money laundering scandal.
+COPENHAGEN (Reuters) - Danske Bank (DANSKE.CO) named Stephan Engels from Commerzbank (CBKG.DE) as its finance chief on Thursday, in an ongoing overhaul by the Danish lender’s new boss to restore trust after its involvement in a damaging money laundering scandal.

 Danske is under investigation in the United States and several other countries for payments totaling 200 billion euros ($223 billion) through its small Estonian branch, many of which the bank said were suspicious.